OndrejSe/My-Personal-Page/README.md

 # My-Personal-Page
-My personal page created mainly to showcase my projects and also to learn TailwindCSS.
+I created this page primarily to showcase my front-end development projects.
+Simultaneously, I learned to use Tailwind CSS through its creation.
+I also added the option to choose between English and Czech languages to the page.